Arborists in Toowoomba, QLD

 Does Toowoomba's climate and elevation affect tree work? +

 It does.
-Toowoomba sits at around 700 metres on the Great Dividing Range, so it is cooler than coastal Queensland, with winter frosts and slower-growing but often very large, established trees in the older Garden City suburbs.
-Spring hailstorms between September and December regularly tear limbs off elms, planes and gums, and camphor laurels, a declared weed here, are a common removal job.
+Toowoomba sits at around 700 metres on the edge of the Great Dividing Range, so it is cooler than coastal Queensland, with winter frosts and slower-growing but often very large, established trees in the older Garden City suburbs.
+Hailstorms through spring regularly tear limbs off elms, planes and gums.
+Camphor laurel is another common removal job: it is a category 3 restricted invasive plant under the Biosecurity Act 2014, so you cannot sell, give away or release it, though there is no obligation to remove one already growing on your land.
 A local arborist will know how the elevation and exposure change the work.

 Do arborists charge travel for rural Darling Downs properties? +